 Optional Delivery contracts provide the Seller the right, but not the obligation, to deliver up to a set number of ACCUs at a set price to the Commonwealth within a set timeframe.
-The Optional Delivery contract allows Sellers to better manage their price and supply risks with a view to encouraging more carbon abatement projects.
-The Optional Delivery contract encourages greater participation in the ERF by facilitating new project investment and allowing ACCUs to be purchased by either the Commonwealth or other purchasers.
+The Optional Delivery contract allows for ACCUs from a project to be purchased by either the Commonwealth or other purchasers.